basselalaraaj/graphql-schema-registry/README.md

 GraphQL Schema registry is used for discovery of services and it pushed new updates of the schema's automatically to the gateway, keeping the gateway always up to date.

+When using a GraphQL gateway together with multiple GraphQL services, you will run into the issue that the gateway requires static paths to connect to multiple GraphQL services.
+Using introspection the gateway reads the schema's of the GraphQL services and creates its own schema.
+But if introspection of one of the GraphQL services fails for example due to timeout, the gateway will fail generating the schema, resulting in a failing gateway.
+By validating the schema's and caching them in a schema registry, you only depend on one call to fetch all the required schema's to build the gateway schema.
+Lowering the risk of having an unavailable gateway.

+The gateway reflects the schema's of multiple GraphQL services.
+When a GraphQL service releases a new schema, the gateway should be notified with the schema changes to avoid new queries that are not available due to an outdated gateway.
+By pushing the GraphQL schema to the registry, after storing the schema, the registry pushes the new GraphQL schema to the gateway.
+This way all new operation in the underlying GraphQL services, are made available through the gateway.

 ![registry](https://user-images.githubusercontent.com/5745279/103581587-98e75080-4edc-11eb-86c9-9d60329a2dc6.jpg)